How to Make a Crushed Glass Christmas Tree - No Resin Needed!

 Anyway, after speaking with the artists, I learned they are made with resin and if you know anything about working with resin, you know it's a process.
 It needs to be measured/mixed and protective gear (gloves and a respirator mask) is a must.

-I wanted an easier and less toxic way to get the same result so I started experimenting and found it!
+I wanted an easier and less toxic way to get the same result so I started experimenting and found it, resulting in the two above.

-Let me share what I learned with you.....
+Let me make one more and share what I learned with you.....

 First, let's talk about what you'll need: